 By Serge Kreutz

-While apomorphine has a definite potential as a pleasure drug, this is about all it has in common with its more famous colleague in name, morphine.
+While apomorphine has been tried as a pleasure drug, this is about all it has in common with its more famous colleague in name, morphine.
 Sure, apomorphine is produced from morphine.
 But its pharmacological effects are completely different.
 Morphine is a sedative agent, while apomorphine is a stimulant.

-Apomorphine primarily works as a dopamine agonist, which accounts for its usefulness in the management of Parkinson’s Disease, a condition characterized by the loss of dopamine-producing neurons, leading to severe motor function disturbance.
 Apomorphine is a D1 receptor-specific dopamine agonist that makes it different from mostly ergot-derived dopamine agonists, which usually target D2 dopamine receptors, e.g. pergolide and bromocriptine.
-D3 and D4 dopamine receptors are less often targeted in the management of Parkinson’s Disease.
+D3 and D4 dopamine receptors are less often targeted in the treatment of Parkinson’s.

 It has long been documented that most Parkinson’s medications have sexuality-enhancing side effects.
-I was personally using Parkinson’s medications for sexual enhancement long before Uprima was launched.
-I gained the most experience with Parlodel (bromocriptine), but I have also tested Dopergine (lisuride), Cabergoline (brand name: Dostinex), Mirapex (pramipexole), L-dopa, and deprenyl.
+I was personally using mucuna pruriens and Parkinson’s medications for sexual enhancement long before Uprima was launched.
+I gained the most experience with L-dopa and mucuna pruriens, but I have also tested Parlodel (bromocriptine), Dopergine (lisuride), Cabergoline (brand name: Dostinex), Mirapex (pramipexole), and deprenyl.

 It has to be noted that the sexuality-enhancing side effects hold true for many but not all dopamine-enhancing Parkinson’s medications.
 Whether or not a dopamine agonist enhances sexual functions seems to depend primarily on the dopamine receptor and sub-receptor sites it targets.

-Unlike sildenafil citrate, dopamine agonists, whether Uprima or cabergoline (brand name: Dostinex), exert their pro-sexual effect not upon the erectile organ but upon the brain.
-They provoke erections not by messing with the plumbing of male sexual function (i.e. blood supply to the penis), but by interfering with the wiring necessary for arousal, pleasure, and climax.
+Unlike sildenafil citrate, L-dopa, mucuna pruriens, and dopamine agonists, whether Uprima or Dostinex), exert their pro-sexual effect not upon the erectile organ but upon the brain.
+They provoke erections not by improving the plumbing of male sexual function (i.e. blood supply to the penis), but by interfering with the wiring necessary for arousal, pleasure, and climax.

 That sildenafil citrate only affects the plumbing, puts limits to its potential as a lifestyle drug.
-Sildenafil citrate will add little for men whose plumbing doesn’t leak.
-On the other hand, a good shot of additional desire would be a welcome life enhancement for many people with whom there is nothing wrong physically but who just feel bored with their everyday life.
-For them, dopamine agonists could be a real enrichment, and even a medication that saves their marriages.
+Sildenafil citrate will add little for men whose plumbing doesn’t leak, and apart from that, sildenafil also causes headache in many users, and comes with a risk of stroke.
+On the other hand, a good shot of additional desire is a welcome life enhancement for many people with whom there is nothing wrong physically but who just feel bored with their everyday life.
+For them, L-dopa, mucuna pruriens, and, on a more limited scale, dopamine agonists can be a real enrichment, and even a medication that saves their marriages.

-Dosage for a pro-sexual effect is difficult to determine for all dopamine agonists.
-This is the case because a dosage that is too high will inevitably result in nausea.
+Dosage for a pro-sexual effect is easier to determine for L-dopa and mucuna pruriens than for dopamine agonists.
+This is the case because a dosage that is too high will inevitably result in bad nausea.
 This nausea can be so bad that the last thing one fancies is sex.
-This particularly is a problem with apomorphine, which indeed is commonly used to induce nausea.
-One of the advantages of cabergoline is that it has far fewer side effects.
+This particularly is a problem with apomorphine.